International visitors and marijuana

 - Marijuana-related items are not allowed to enter or leave the country: Items that are intended to be used when consuming drugs, for example marijuana pipes, can't be brought into the US.
 If you do so, your items will be seized and you will be subject to fines, penalties, and possible arrest.

 - Marijuana is not allowed to cross state borders: The US government prohibits marijuana from crossing any state border.

-- No exceptions when entering or leaving Washington, Oregon, or Colorado: Federal laws apply when on an airliner flying to or from Colorado, Oregon, or Washington, or when crossing any border of those states.
+- No exceptions when entering or leaving states where marijuana is legal: Federal laws apply when on an airliner flying over US territory, or flying to or from any point in the US.

 - Visitors to the US must pass through customs: All visitors to the US may be questioned and may have their possessions searched when entering or leaving the US.

-- Violators may be prevented from entering the US: If you not a US citizen and are found to be in violation of federal marijuana laws, you may be turned away at the border (or other point of entry such as an airport), and you may also be prevented from entering the US in the future.
+- Violators may be prevented from entering the US: If you not a US citizen and are found to be in violation of federal marijuana laws, or even if it is suspected that you plan to purchase, posses, or consume marijuana, you may be turned away at the border (or other point of entry such as an airport), and you may also be prevented from entering the US in the future.